Mathematics: An Ancient and Cutting-Edge Discipline

-Mathematics is an ancient science and can look back at an uninterrupted history that spans thousands of years.
+Mathematics is an ancient discipline and can look back at an uninterrupted history that spans thousands of years.
 Mathematical knowledge that was acquired in antiquity is still valid today and will be valid for all eternity.
-At the same time, mathematics is a cutting-edge science: important problems remain unsolved, and mathematical know-how is indispensable in its numerous technological and scientific applications.
+At the same time, mathematics is a cutting-edge discipline: important problems remain unsolved, and mathematical know-how is indispensable in its numerous technological and scientific applications.

 Mathematics: A Language